Outer-crust equations of state for neutron stars: Results

 A specific feature is found for DD--PC1, which exhibits a local decrease in neutron number in the interval from approximately $10^{-5}$ to $3\times10^{-5}~\mathrm{fm^{-3}}$.
 Although the associated reduction in proton number is consistent with the expected sequence of electron captures, the decrease in neutron number departs from the overall trend toward increasingly neutron-rich nuclei with increasing density.
 This behaviour illustrates the sensitivity of the equilibrium sequence to the underlying theoretical mass predictions once the experimentally constrained region is exceeded.

-At higher densities, all models predict an extended plateau at the magic neutron number $N=82$, indicating that shell effects remain important up to the vicinity of neutron drip.
-The extent of this plateau, however, differs among the models.
-DD--PC1 and DD--PCX terminate at $N=82$, while DD--ME2 and ELMA extend beyond this shell closure, reaching $N=88$ and $N=84$, respectively.
-The composition immediately preceding neutron drip is therefore model dependent.
-The final isotopic chains correspond to Ru--Mo--Zr--Sr for DD--ME2, Mo--Zr--Sr--Kr for DD--PC1, and Mo--Zr--Sr for DD--PCX and ELMA.
-In all cases except for DD--PC1, the last bound nucleus belongs to a neutron-rich Sr isotopic chain.
+At higher densities, all models predict an extended plateau at the magic neutron number $N=82$, appearing immediately after the $N=50$ plateau.
+This indicates that shell effects persist and remain important up to the vicinity of neutron drip.
+The extent of the $N=82$ plateau, however, is model dependent.
+DD--PC1 and DD--PCX terminate at this shell closure, whereas DD--ME2 and ELMA extend beyond it, reaching $N=88$ and $N=84$, respectively.
+The composition immediately before neutron drip is therefore sensitive to the underlying mass model.
+The final segments of the equilibrium sequences involve Ru--Mo--Zr--Sr for DD--ME2, Mo--Zr--Sr--Kr for DD--PC1, and Mo--Zr--Sr for both DD--PCX and ELMA.
+In all cases except DD--PC1, the last bound nucleus is a neutron-rich Sr nucleus.

 The corresponding neutron-drip properties are summarized in Table~\ref{tab:table1}.
-The predicted drip densities span the interval from $2.436\times10^{-4}~\mathrm{fm^{-3}}$ to $2.642\times10^{-4}~\mathrm{fm^{-3}}$, while the pressure and electron chemical potential remain similarly close among the four models.
-The relative discontinuity in the energy density at neutron drip also remains modest, not exceeding $5.51\%$.
-Thus, although the detailed equilibrium sequence and the identity of the last bound nucleus vary among the models, the thermodynamic properties at the drip transition show only limited variation.
+The model-to-model variations are largest in the neutron-drip density and energy density, with relative spreads of about $8\%$.
+The pressure and binding energy per baryon show more limited differences, remaining below approximately $6\%$, while the electron chemical potential is the most stable quantity, varying by less than $2\%$.
+The nuclear-mass input therefore produces a moderate uncertainty in the precise location of neutron drip, but only limited variations in the associated thermodynamic properties.
 These differences are associated with the distinct extrapolation of neutron-rich nuclei in the employed mass models, in particular with their treatment of shell structure and isovector properties far from stability.
-At the same time, the overall behaviour of the outer-crust EOS remains close to that obtained in the classic calculation of~\citet{Baym-71}.
-It is also noted that the ELMA mass table reproduces the main features of the relativistic models, both in the sequence of equilibrium nuclei and in the neutron-drip properties.
-For completeness, Fig.~\ref{fig:N_vs_Z} shows the equilibrium sequences in the $N$--$Z$ plane together with the nuclei whose masses are experimentally known~\citep{Huang_2021}.
-The figure illustrates that the deviations among the models are confined to the most neutron-rich part of the sequence.
+However, it is worth noticing that the composition layers and corresponding thermodynamic quantities of the outer-crust EOSs remain close to that obtained in the calculation of~\citet{Baym-71}.
+For completeness, Fig.~\ref{fig:N_vs_Z} displays the equilibrium sequences in the $Z$--$N$ plane, together with the nuclei whose masses are experimentally known~\citep{Huang_2021}.
+Notably, the ELMA sequence remains close to those obtained with the relativistic EDF mass tables, supporting the consistency of the different mass inputs in the outer-crust regime.